sitegeist/Sitegeist.LostInTranslation/README.md

               translationStrategy: 'none'

           #
-          # Danish uses a different locale identifier then DeepL so the `deeplLanguage` has to be configured explicitly
+          # Danish uses a different locale identifier than DeepL so the `deeplLanguage` has to be configured explicitly
           # Here we use the "once" strategy, which will translate nodes only once on switching the language
           #
           'dk':